 Her efforts in teaching were awarded the Student Academic Choice Award for Best Teaching for Undergraduates at Imperial in 2018 and the Materials Lecturer of the Year award from the Royal School of Mines in 2019.
 In 2019 she was awarded the element Praseodymium in the Periodic Table of Chemists by the IUPAC.
 Anna is the 2020 awardee of the Royal Society of Chemistry’s Joseph Black Award “for outstanding contributions to the development and application of X-ray photoelectron spectroscopy in the area of electronic materials and devices“.

 Anna is an Associate Editor in the Understanding the Earth and its Resources section of Frontiers for Young Minds, an open-access scientific journal written by scientists and reviewed by children.
-Anna serves on the editorial board of Quantum Beam Science.
-Anna is a member of the Advisory Board of the International HAXPES Conference.
+She is also a member of the Advisory Board of the International HAXPES Conference.
 In 2021, she will chair the biannual Dielectrics 2021 conference at the Institute of Physics.

 For a more creative, non-standard view of what Anna thinks about topics related (and unrelated) to her research, check out this interview by Dr Keith Butler, which is part of the Materials Hipster series.